-Last Updated on May 31, 2022 by Benson Varghese
+Last Updated on February 1, 2024 by Benson Varghese

 Cost of divorce in Texas

-A recent USA Today article putting the average cost of divorce in Texas without children at $15,600, and the average cost of a divorce with children in Texas at $23,500 which puts Texas fifth in the nation on the list for most expensive divorces.
+A recent USA Today article puts the average cost of divorce in Texas without children at $15,600, and the average cost of a divorce with children in Texas at $23,500 which puts Texas fifth in the nation on the list for most expensive divorces.

 Fortunately, the cost of a divorce is something the parties have a significant ability to control and some divorces can be finalized for much less than the state average.
+Conversely, as you plan your divorce, you may decide that spending more in some areas is a justifiable expense based on your goals.
+Ultimately, by educating yourself through this article, you can exercise control over the cost drivers in a divorce.

 Divorce Process in Texas